matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 ### Connectionists
 Simulating the brain, founded ideas with neuroscience.

 Build a mathematical model of how a single neuron works.
-**Neuron** -
+The strength of human learning is encoded in the synpases between the neurons.